-Activity: Deliver an inclusive culture that s upports our people's health and wellbeing 3.3 Actions Expected Outcomes Measuring Success - Year 1 3.3 We will implement the strategic actions outlined in 'Our Wellbeing Matters' Strategy and Action Plan. outlined in 'Our Wellbeing Matters' Strategy evaluated to have a direct effect on 3.3 We will enable a values led culture by developing and implementing directorate level Culture and Wellbeing Action Plans and delivering values and behaviours workshops for all NHS 24 staff.
+Activity: Deliver an inclusive culture that s upports our people's health and wellbeing 3.3 Actions Expected Outcomes Measuring Success - Year 1 3.3a We will implement the strategic actions outlined in 'Our Wellbeing Matters' Strategy and Action Plan.
+The Thrive App Continuation has been evaluated to have a direct effect on attendance, attrition and engagement.
+Mental health training will mean leaders and managers are more aware of own and others mental health resilience and challenges and able to provide early intervention to support return to work Attendance Rates increase.
+Attrition reduces.
+Engagement Score increases.
+3.3b We will enable a values led culture by developing and implementing directorate level Culture and Wellbeing Action Plans and delivering values and behaviours workshops for all NHS 24 staff.
 Staff will be able to: Describe the organisational values.
 Identify the desired workplace behaviours for NHS 24.
 Demonstrate methods of addressing negative workplace behaviours.
 Appraise personal behaviours against the NHS 24 Values and Behaviours Framework.
 All staff have attended workshop.
 Attrition reduces.
 Improved stability index score.
 Attendance rates increase.
 Increases in iMatter response rate and engagement score.
-3.3 We will ensure attendance management and case management support is available for all leaders and managers Leaders and managers are supported, and their people management capabilities extended.
+3.3c We will ensure attendance management and case management support is available for all leaders and managers Leaders and managers are supported, and their people management capabilities extended.
 Attrition reduces.
 Attendance rates increase.
 Improved application of Once for Scotland policies linked to case management.
-3.3 We will develop a multi-channel Workforce internal engagement plan in partnership with our Internal Communications Team, to inform and engage our people.
+3.3d We will develop a multi-channel Workforce internal engagement plan in partnership with our Internal Communications Team, to inform and engage our people.
 Our staff have access to multi-channel communication options in which to provide and receive feedback.
 Staff Experience Groups continue to be developed as a key communications forum providing highly valued face-to-face opportunities with senior managers.
 As a result of the above: Our staff feel involved in decisions which relate to them and the organisation.
 Our staff feel that we care about their health and wellbeing Developed Team Talk readership further (currently 1200/1500 per edition).
 Introduced analytics/evaluation tool on new staff intranet - ensuring ongoing effectiveness of content.
 Through staff surveys, the value and effectiveness of staff experience groups is understood.
 As a result of the above: Reduced Attrition Improved stability index score Increased Attendance rates